-If we know the magnitude of the velocity and the angle theta, we can calculate yvel=velocitysin(theta) and xvel=velocitycos(theta).
+If we know the magnitude of the velocity and the angle theta, we can calculate yvel=velocity\sin(theta)and xvel=velocity\cos(theta).

-- Our input angle is in degrees, and the Python math library uses radians, so theta = (πangle)/180. - theta = (angle pi)/180.0 xvel = vel cos(theta) yvel = vel sin(theta) - In the main loop, we want to keep updating the position of the ball until it reaches the ground: while ypos >= 0.0: - We used >= 0 so the loop will start if the ball starts out on the ground.
+- Our input angle is in degrees, and the Python math library uses radians. - theta = math.radians(angle) xvel = vel \ cos(theta) yvel = vel \ sin(theta) - In the main loop, we want to keep updating the position of the ball until it reaches the ground: while ypos >= 0.0: - We used >= 0 so the loop will start if the ball starts out on the ground.